zingale/phy504/_sources/cxx-structs.rst.txt

 Then we can access the different members of the ``struct`` using the "``.``" operator, e.g. ``p.name``, ``p.a``, and ``p.e``.

-This is a structure that can describe some basic properties of a planet, including its name, semi-major axis, and eccentricity of the orbit.

 Let's look at a program that stores the basic properties for the planets in our solar system and then loops over them and computes